codeforsanjose/open311-gateway/_Docs/log_james.md

 * Saved to GIT.
 * Added second CitySourced integration for testing purpose.
 * Saved to GIT.
+* Changed gateway/request/*.go:
+	* All fields need to be exported in the Create structs, so change "longitude", "latitude", etc. to "LongitudeV", "LatitudeV", etc.
+* Moved gateway/request/structs.go to gateway/structs/structs.go
+	* Added gateway/structs/methods.go.
+*

 ### 2016.01.07 - Thu